Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword
 Task 17.
 This is a script that displays all the lines in the file "/etc/passwd" that do not contain the pattern "bin".

+20-hiago
+Task 20.
+This is a script that removes all letters "c" and "C" from the given input.

 21-reverse
 Task 21.
 This is a script taht reverses its input.